liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/02-understanding-staged-models.markdown

 [Generating Staged Models using Service Builder](/develop/tutorials/-/knowledge_base/7-0/generating-staged-models-using-service-builder) tutorial.
 You'll learn some general information about this process next.

-One of the most important attributes used by the Staging framework is the UUID.
+One of the most important attributes used by the Staging framework is the UUID (Universally Unique Identifier).
 This attribute must be set to `true` in your `service.xml` file for Service Builder to recognize your model as an eligible staged model.
 The UUID is used to differentiate entities between environments.
 Because the UUID always remains the same, it's unique across multiple systems.
 Why is this so important?

 Suppose you're using
 [remote staging](/discover/portal/-/knowledge_base/7-0/enabling-staging#enabling-remote-live-staging)
 and you create a new entity on your local staging site and publish it to your remote live site.
 What happens when you go back to modify the entity on your local site and want to publish those changes?
-Without a UUID, the entity would be reproduced again instead of being updated on the live site because the Staging framework has no way to distinguish between the two entities.
-To avoid reproducing that entity again on the remote site, the Staging framework must have a unique ID that stays the same across multiple systems.
-That way, Staging recognizes the existence of the original entity on the remote site and updates it instead of reproducing it.
+Without a UUID, the Staging framework has no way to know the local and remote entities are the same.
+To publish entities properly, the Staging framework needs entities uniquely identified across systems to recognize the original entity on the remote site and update it.
+The UUID provides that.

 In addition to the UUID, there are several columns that must be defined in your `service.xml` file for Service Builder to define your model as a staged model: